prachi20ag/IMDB_PORTAL/README.md

 **Features:**

-1. Get movie information by title
+1. Get movie information using title
-2. Find top rated movies
+2. Find top rated movies based upon IMDB ratings
-3. Rename the directories which contain the movies by appending IMDB rating and year of release to it.
+3. Rename the files in directories which contain the movies by appending IMDB rating and year of release to the filename.

 **Modules used:**